Fund for Defense Against WA Insurance Commissioner

 On March 26, 2020, the Washington State Insurance Commissioner (OIC) issued the Network an order to cease and desist selling in WA State.
 This follows an investigation initiated April 15, 2019.
 Over the following months, the insurance commissioner ignored concerted attempts to show the WA Office of Insurance Commissioner the factual evidence that the Network is not providing insurance.

 We are now in the process of seeking judicial review from the Lewis County Superior Court.
 We requested a stay of the cease and desist order (denied by the WA OIC's hearing officer June 30, 2020).
-We worked on this issue at length first with the insurance commissioner’s own hearing officer, and now into the courts to seek judicial review finding that our assistance to members in no way matches the WA State definition of insurance.
+We worked on this issue at length first with the insurance commissioner’s own hearing officer, and now the Superior Court seeking judicial review finding that our assistance to members in no way matches the WA State definition of insurance.
 Worried that the decks are stacked in favor of the State of WA, especially early in the legal process, we have for nearly a year enforced a corporate austerity program, saving every available dollar and setting it aside to pay legal teams to take our fight into the courts if necessary.
 That fight has now become necessary.

 Important: Please be aware that the costs of fighting this battle are entirely separate and will not be drawn from the Network’s Legal Defense Fund, which is held back for the defense of members after self defense.
 That Fund is entirely for defense of members during the legal aftermath of self defense and it will not be used to fight this regulatory over reach.